MadPonyInteractive/daw-tools/docs/modules/staff/staff.md

 ```

 Notice in the example above that we added 1 bar and 5 beats on initialization.
 Because the staff default time signature is 4/4, 1 bar contains 4 beats.

 So (1 bar = 4 beats) + 5 beats = 2 bars and 9 beats in staff, leaving 1 extra beat.

 ### Listing Beats and Bars

+The DawTools.DStaff.
-The DawTools.DStaff.Beats, DawTools.DStaff.Bars and the DawTools.DStaff.Quantize inner classes have a handy iterator for retrieving pixel positions.
+## Inner Class DawTools.DStaff.Bars and the DawTools.DStaff.Quantize inner classes have a handy iterator for retrieving pixel positions.

 ```python
 staff = DStaff(bars=2)